PoisotLab/GBIF.jl/docs/index.md

 The first line is a series of filters, and the second line uses the `occurrences` function to retrieve data.
 By default, only the first 20 results are returned.
-We can look at the `sp_set.count` value to see that there are, in fact true records.
+We can look at the `sp_set.count` value to see that there are more records.

 We can keep growing this object by looking at the next page: